easytarget/microPyEZfonts/Latin-1/README.md

-# Latin-1 Font files
+# Latin-1 Font Files

-This folder contains font files suitable for use with `ezFBfont` and Peter Hinches `writer` class.
+This folder includes font files for use with `ezFBfont` and Peter Hinches' `writer` class.

-They are organised by character set, font family and vertical size.
+The fonts are organized by character set, font family, and vertical size:
-* See below for a discussion of the available character sets.
+* See the discussion below for details on each character set.
-* The font family is that declared in the source font file, or `Generic` if unknown.
+* The font family name comes from the source font file.
+If unknown, it is labeled `Generic`.
-* The 'height' of each font set is the *true height*; the height of the tallest character in that set.
+* The 'height' of each font set refers to its *true height*—the height of the tallest character in that set.
-  * This can vary from the height declared in the font name!
+  * This may differ from the height specified in the font name!
-  * The same fonts may appear listed as different heights depending which character set is being provided.
+  * The same fonts may be listed with different heights depending on the character set provided.
-    * eg: numeric charsets are typically shorter than the full ascii charsets.
+    * For example, numeric character sets are often shorter than full ASCII character sets.

-There is a mixture of proportional width and monospaced fonts in the collection; the font name will typically note the size for monospaced fonts.
-The proportional (X11) fonts also mostly come in regular and bold weights.
+There is a mix of proportional-width and monospaced fonts in the collection.
+Monospaced fonts usually have their size specified in the font name, while the proportional (X11) fonts typically come in both regular and bold styles.

 # COPYRIGHT
-Please read the copyright notices in the font files themselves; all the fonts here were sourced from the [u8g2](https://github.com/olikraus/u8g2/blob/master/LICENSE) project fonts; a curated repository of freely redistributable + open-source fonts.
+Please review the copyright notices in each font file.
+All fonts here are sourced from the [u8g2](https://github.com/olikraus/u8g2/blob/master/LICENSE) project fonts, a curated repository of freely redistributable, open-source fonts.

-All fonts retain copyright info in the `.py` include file for the font; some are very simple, especially the fonts created for the U8G2 project itself.
-Some are more general open-source type licences, all are redistributable as is.
+Each font retains copyright information in its `.py` include file.
+Some notices are simple, especially those for fonts created specifically for the U8G2 project, while others are more general open-source licenses.
+All fonts are freely redistributable.

-If using the X11 fonts (COUR, HELV, NCEN, TIM, SYMB) you should include the Adobe/Digital boilerplate licence in your distributed codes main licence, see the example in this repositories [LICENSE](/LICENSE) file.
+If using any X11 fonts (such as COUR, HELV, NCEN, TIM, SYMB), please include the Adobe/Digital boilerplate license in your main code license, as shown in this repository’s [LICENSE](/LICENSE) file.

-# Collections (character sets)
+# Collections (Character Sets)

-The character sets are organised by function, with small sets for time and sensor data, and larger sets with the full character range, as follows:
+The character sets are grouped by purpose, with smaller sets for time and sensor data, and larger sets with the full character range, as shown below:

 * **time** : ``` +-.0123456789:```
 * **num** : ``` %()*+,-./0123456789:°```